 Every Sunday, The Hannah Arendt Center Amor Mundi Weekly Newsletter will offer our favorite essays and blog posts from around the web.
 These essays will help you comprehend the world.
 And learn to love it.Subscribe to Amor Mundi

-9th Annual Fall Conference, Real TalkThe Center's annual conferences are known for bringing together speakers from diverse careers to think in public about the most important issues of our time.
+11th Annual Fall Conference, Citizenship and Civil DisobedienceThe Center's annual conferences are known for bringing together speakers from diverse careers to think in public about the most important issues of our time.
 Previous conferences have explored the economic crisis, education, surveillance, and privacy.
-In conjuction with the conference, the center sponsors an annual student competition.
-Register for this year's conference.
+In conjunction with the conference, the center sponsors an annual student competition.
+Learn more about this year's conference.